nischi/MMM-Face-Reco-DNN/README.md

       tolerance: 0.6,
       // allow multiple concurrent user logins, 0=no, any other number is the maximum number of concurrent logins
       multiUser: 0,
+      // resolution of the image
+      resolution: [1280, 960],
+      // width of the image for processing
+      processWidth: 500,
     }
 }
 ```